Appealing An Academic Decision

-Academic appeals can be submitted against decisions or outcomes related to your academic progress, such as failure of programme or degree classification, a decision by the Board of Studies, Board of Examiners, Exceptional Circumstances Committee, Fitness to Practise or Academic Misconduct panel.
+Academic appeals can be submitted to challenge decisions or outcomes related to your academic progress – such as failure of programme or degree classification, a decision by the Board of Studies, Board of Examiners, Exceptional Circumstances Committee, Fitness to Practise or Academic Misconduct panel.

 All students have a right to appeal an academic decision, but you can only appeal on specific grounds, and in some cases submitting a complaint might be a more appropriate or viable option.